EddyVerbruggen/nativescript-plugin-firebase/README.md

 ```

 #### Pod dependency error
-If you see an error like `Unable to satisfy the following requirements: Firebase (~> 3.3.0) required by Podfile`,
+If you see an error like `Unable to satisfy the following requirements: Firebase (~> 3.13.0) required by Podfile`,
-then check [issue 98](#98) which perfectly explains how to update your local Pod spec repo, or first try
-to `tns platform remove ios && tns platform add ios`.

-Running `pod repo update` on the command line will make sure you have the latest Podspec,
+then run `pod repo update` on the command line to make sure you have the latest Podspec.

-so when the plugin updates and a newer Firebase version can't be found, try that first.
+This could happen when updating the plugin to a new version.
+You'll want to `tns platform remove ios && tns platform add ios` as well to clean out the old pod version.

 ## Known issues on Android